If you are presenting or speaking in public in any form, it’s highly likely that persuasion is high on your agenda.

 Some people tell us that their presentations have nothing to do with persuasion.
 They say things like I am simply there to inform, update, train or engage my audience.
 At Mindful Presenter we believe that there is always an element of persuasion at play, whatever you believe your primary objective is.

-If you are sharing financial data from a spreadsheet you are trying to persuade your audience that your information is important, credible and valuable.
+If you are sharing financial data you are trying to persuade your audience that your information is important, credible and valuable.
 Please don’t waste their time if it isn’t.

 When you are training people, you are trying to persuade them to follow a new process or way of doing things.

 If you are presenting an update or results you are trying to persuade your audience that you know what you are talking about, are in control or have done a good job.